Red spitting cobra: Distribution and habitat

-Behavior
+Behaviour

 Red spitting cobras are terrestrial, fast and alert snakes.
 Adult specimens of this species are nocturnal, while juveniles are more active during the day.
 Adults like to hide in termite mounds, old logs, holes, brush piles or any other ground cover during the day.
 They are also known to be cannibalistic; this could be the reason juveniles and smaller specimens are diurnal, while adults are nocturnal.

 When threatened, this cobra rears up and displays a typical cobra hood.
 It may also hiss loudly.
 If the intruder does not retreat, it may spray jets of venom to the face of the intruder.
 In very rare cases, it can even spray its venom without rearing up and displaying its hood.
 Venom in the eyes can cause burning pain and blindness.
 Even so, this snake seldom causes fatalities in humans.
 Juvenile red spitting cobras spit more venom (relative to their body size) than adult cobras do.